afrid0315/aws-azure-devops-interview_questions/managerial-round.md

 Despite the initial difficulties, our proactive approach and commitment to meeting the customer's needs resulted in the successful implementation of the CI/CD pipeline.
 The customer was impressed with the final solution, which streamlined their development process, improved deployment efficiency, and enhanced overall security.
 Our ability to navigate challenges and deliver a tailored solution strengthened our relationship with the customer and positioned us as a trusted partner for future projects.

 #### Tell me about a time when you didn't meet customer expectations.
 What happened, and how did you deal with the situation?

-Situation:
-During a project to implement a continuous integration/continuous deployment (CI/CD) pipeline for our organization, we encountered a situation where we didn't meet customer expectations.
+Situation (for both questions):
+During a critical phase of a project aimed at optimizing our organization's cloud infrastructure on AWS, I encountered challenges that prevented me from meeting both internal standards and customer expectations.

 Task:
-Our task was to develop and deploy a CI/CD pipeline that would streamline the software delivery process, improve deployment efficiency, and enhance overall development productivity for the customer.
+Our task was to implement a CI/CD pipeline to automate the deployment process for our applications, with the goal of improving efficiency and reliability.
+However, during the implementation process, I encountered unforeseen difficulties that affected the quality of the project deliverables.

 Action:
-Initially, we conducted thorough requirements gathering sessions with the customer to understand their needs and expectations for the CI/CD pipeline.
-However, as the project progressed, we encountered several challenges, including unexpected technical complexities, resource constraints, and shifting priorities.

-Despite our best efforts, we underestimated the timeline and encountered delays in delivering the final CI/CD pipeline to the customer.
-This led to frustration and disappointment on the customer's part as they had expected the project to be completed within the initially agreed-upon timeframe.
+Couldn't Meet Internal Standards and Expectations:
+In this instance, I encountered technical hurdles that hindered the implementation of certain features within the CI/CD pipeline.
+Despite exhaustive efforts and leveraging available resources, I found myself unable to meet the high standards I set for myself and the project.
+This realization was particularly challenging as it conflicted with my personal commitment to excellence.

+Didn't Meet Customer Expectations:
+Concurrently, while striving to adhere to internal standards, it became apparent that we weren't meeting customer expectations.
+They anticipated a seamless deployment process, but our technical setbacks resulted in delays and unexpected issues during deployment.
+This discrepancy between their expectations and our deliverables caused dissatisfaction and strained our client relationship.

+Action (Continued):

+Couldn't Meet Internal Standards and Expectations:
+To address this internal challenge, I took a step back to reassess the project requirements and my approach.
+I recognized the importance of seeking assistance and collaboration.
+I proactively engaged with colleagues and sought their insights, which provided fresh perspectives and alternative solutions.
+Through this collaborative effort, we identified workaround solutions and adapted our approach to align better with our internal standards.

+Didn't Meet Customer Expectations:
-To address the situation, we immediately communicated the delay to the customer, taking full responsibility for not meeting their expectations.
-We provided transparent updates on the project status, explaining the reasons for the delay and outlining the steps we were taking to expedite the completion of the CI/CD pipeline.
+In response to the customer dissatisfaction, I immediately took ownership of the situation.
+I reached out to our client, acknowledging the issues faced and taking full responsibility for the discrepancies between their expectations and our deliverables.
+I communicated transparently about the challenges we encountered, outlining the steps we were taking to rectify the situation, and provided a revised timeline for resolution.

-Additionally, we reassessed our project plan and resource allocation, reallocating resources and adjusting priorities to accelerate the remaining tasks.
-We also implemented more frequent progress updates and demos to keep the customer informed and engaged throughout the remainder of the project.

 Result:
-Despite the initial setback, our proactive communication and commitment to addressing the customer's concerns helped rebuild trust and confidence in our team.
-By maintaining open and transparent communication channels, we were able to successfully deliver the CI/CD pipeline to the customer, albeit slightly behind schedule.

-While the delay was not ideal, the customer appreciated our honesty, transparency, and dedication to resolving the issue promptly.
-Ultimately, the successful delivery of the CI/CD pipeline strengthened our relationship with the customer and demonstrated our ability to overcome challenges and deliver results in a dynamic DevOps environment.
+Couldn't Meet Internal Standards and Expectations:
+Although we couldn't achieve the initial lofty standards I set, the collaborative effort and adaptive approach allowed us to deliver a solution that, while not perfect, met the core objectives of the project.
+This experience taught me the importance of humility and the value of seeking help when faced with challenges beyond my expertise.

+Didn't Meet Customer Expectations:
+By taking proactive steps to address the customer's concerns and maintain open communication, we were able to rebuild trust and mitigate any potential damage to our relationship.
+The transparency and accountability demonstrated during this process fostered a stronger partnership and emphasized our commitment to delivering quality service, even in challenging circumstances.

 #### How do you go about prioritizing customer needs when you are dealing with a large number of customers?
 Situation: